Nimmakayala Chinarajappa

-Nimmakayala Chinarajappa is an Indian politician from Andhra Pradesh.
-He is the present MLA of Telugu Desam Party, representing Peddapuram assembly constituency of the Andhra Pradesh Legislative Assembly.
+Nimmakayala Chinarajappa (born 1 October 1953) is an Indian politician.
+He served as the Deputy Chief Minister and Home Minister of Andhra Pradesh from 2014 to 2019.
+He is currently an MLA of Telugu Desam Party, representing Peddapuram assembly constituency in the Andhra Pradesh Legislative Assembly.

 Personal life and education

-Nimmakayala Chinna Rajappa is a resident of vijayawada in East of Andhra Pradesh.
+Chinarajappa hails from Kakinada district.
+He is a resident of Vijayawada.
 He completed his post-graduation in Master of Arts.
+Well known for his simplicity and commitment for social causes.

 Political career

 Nimmakayala Chinna Rajappa worked as the district president of Telugu Desam Party for two decades.
+He is considered as a grass root leader and is highly accessible to the members of his constituency.
+Always focused on improving the outcomes and standing by the people where appropriate.
+He is very well regarded by leaders from all the parties.
 He was also a Member of Legislative Council.
 He won the 2014 Andhra Pradesh Legislative Assembly election by defeating Thota Subbarao Naidu of YSR Congress Party, with a margin of over 10000 votes.
+In 2024 elections, Nimmakayala Chinna Rajappa secured 105,685 votes against Davuluri Dorababu of the YSRCP who secured 65,234, winning with a margin of over 40,000 votes, highest in the region.